-One of the primary east-west corridors across eastern North Carolina, U.S. 70 is a major connection between Raleigh, Smithfield, Goldsboro, Kinston, Havelock and the Port of Morehead City.
+U.S. 70 is one of the primary east-west corridors across eastern North Carolina.
+It is a major connection between Raleigh, Smithfield, Goldsboro, Kinston, Havelock and the Port of Morehead City.

-This corridor is heavily used for moving freight, and is just a few miles south of the North Carolina Global TransPark.
-It also provides vital connections to two military bases just off U.S. 70.
+The corridor is heavily used for moving freight, and is just a few miles south of the North Carolina Global TransPark.
+It also provides vital connections to two military bases just off the highway.

 The U.S. 70 Corridor plays an important role as part of the National Highway System and the Strategic Highway Network.
 It's also a North Carolina Strategic Transportation Corridor and is an important link to and from rural areas.